codemunkie15/EFCore.ChangeTriggers/README.md

 ## Features

 * Auto-generates SQL triggers to track changes for entities in a separate table.
-* Captures changes from EF Core and raw SQL queries executed on the database.
+* Captures changes from EF Core (including migrations) and raw SQL queries executed on the database.
 * Optional configuration to store who made the change (ChangedBy) and where the change originated from (ChangeSource).
 * Ability to query the changes using your DbContext to see previous values.
 See [EFCore.ChangeTriggers.ChangeEventQueries](https://github.com/codemunkie15/EFCore.ChangeTriggers/tree/main/src/EFCore.ChangeTriggers.ChangeEventQueries) if you need to project change entities into human-readable change events.

 ## Getting started